rabbitmq/rabbitmq-website/site/ssl.md

 controls TLS verification behavior.

-In RabbitMQ .NET client, <code>RabbitMQ.client.SslOption.CertificatevalidationCallback</code>
-can be used to provide a [RemoteCertificatevalidationCallback](http://msdn.microsoft.com/en-us/library/system.net.security.remotecertificatevalidationcallback(v=vs.110).aspx) delegate.
+In RabbitMQ .NET client, `RabbitMQ.client.SslOption.CertificatevalidationCallback` can be used to provide a [RemoteCertificatevalidationCallback](http://msdn.microsoft.com/en-us/library/system.net.security.remotecertificatevalidationcallback(v=vs.110).aspx) delegate.
 The delegate will be used to verify peer (RabbitMQ node) identity using whatever logic fits the applications.